 During the 2024 General Assembly Meeting held in Bucharest (Romania) under the frame of INQAAHE Forum 2024, proposals to host this event were formally presented by the different applying agencies.
 The INQAAHE members later on electronically voted for Forum 2026 to take place in Sun City (South Africa), hosted by the Council on Higher Education (CHE).

 This Forum examined the impact of QA in ensuring quality amid expanding access to tertiary education, particularly across the African continent.
-It will specifically:
+It specifically:

 Reflected on how QA frameworks and practices can uphold standards in systems under upwards or downwards demographic pressure, and balance access and attraction goals with meaningful quality outcomes for diverse learners.